waynesutton/learnconvex/README.md

    - `npm run dev` - Start both frontend and backend servers
    - `npm run dev:frontend` - Start only the Vite frontend server
    - `npm run dev:backend` - Start only the Convex backend server
+   - `npm run build` - Build for production (Vercel-ready)
+   - `npm run preview` - Preview production build locally
    - `npm run lint` - Run TypeScript and build checks

 ## App Architecture

 ### Frontend (`src/`)

-The frontend is built with Vite and React, featuring a modern chat-style interface for the learning experience.
+The frontend is built with Vite and React, featuring a modern chat-style interface for the learning experience with full TypeScript support.

 ### Backend (`convex/`)

-The backend uses Convex for real-time functionality, with the main course logic handling AI interactions and progress tracking.
+The backend uses Convex for real-time functionality, with the main course logic handling AI interactions and progress tracking. **All functions are type-safe with proper validators.**

 ## App Authentication